Wadden Sea: Conservation

 A number of human-introduced invasive species, including algae, plants, and smaller organisms, are causing negative effects on native species.

-Each of three countries has designated Ramsar sites in the region (see Wadden Sea National Parks).
+Each of the three countries has designated Ramsar sites in the region (see Wadden Sea National Parks).

 Although the Wadden Sea is not yet listed as a transboundary Ramsar site, a great part of the Wadden Sea is protected in cooperation of all three countries.
 The governments of the Netherlands, Denmark and Germany have been working together since 1978 on the protection and conservation of the Wadden Sea.
 Co-operation covers management, monitoring and research, as well as political matters.
 Furthermore, in 1982, a Joint Declaration on the Protection of the Wadden Sea was agreed upon to co-ordinate activities and measures for the protection of the Wadden Sea.
 In 1997, a Trilateral Wadden Sea Plan was adopted.

 In 1986, the Wadden Sea Area was declared a biosphere reserve by UNESCO.

 In June 2009, the Wadden Sea (comprising the Dutch Wadden Sea Conservation Area and the German Wadden Sea National Parks of Lower Saxony and Schleswig-Holstein) was placed on the World Heritage list by UNESCO.
 A minor boundary modification in 2011 added the Hamburg Wadden Sea National Park to the site, and the Danish part was added to in 2014.
+The state of Bremen, covering part of the Weser River estuary, is not participating.
+Conservation efforts are coordinated by the Common Wadden Sea Secretariat, seated in Wilhelmshaven.